Kidlington: Proposed Oxford United stadium

+Rugby

 The Gosford All Blacks rugby union team, founded on 15 May 1956, takes its name from the New Zealand All Blacks team, which toured in that season.
 It remains based in Kidlington.
 The first team plays in the Berks, Bucks & Oxon Premier League.
 When founded, the club used the Gosford Hill School pitch and facilities.
 The King's Arms, the Moors, became its headquarters.
 In May 1959 the club moved to Langford Lane and in December 1962 became the youngest club to acquire its own clubhouse, after the neighbouring airport donated a hangar for the purpose.
 Gosford All Blacks held the county rugby shield in the 2011–12 season.

+Cricket

-Kidlington Cricket Club, founded in 1837, used to play in the Oxford Times Cherwell Cricket League, but in January 2009 the League voted to expel it for alleged breaches of rules.
-In the 2010 season, the club began to play in the Oxfordshire Cricket Association (OCA) league.
+Kidlington Cricket Club, founded in 1837, used to play in the Oxford Times Cherwell Cricket League, but in January 2009 the League voted to expel it for alleged breaches of rules which were never proven.
+In the 2010 season, the club began to play in the Oxfordshire Cricket Association (OCA) league, After a league merger, Kidlington now play in the Cherwell League again with 3 sides.

+Motor racing

 For 1976 to 1998, Kidlington was home base for a motor racing team, Tom Walkinshaw Racing, founded by the Scottish driver Tom Walkinshaw.
 It raced cars that included the Rover Vitesse, Mazda RX-7, Jaguar XJS and Holden Commodore, while acting as the factory-backed Jaguar team in sports car racing and touring car racing.
 It went on to win several championships, including the World Sportscar Championship, the European and the British Touring Car Championships, and some high-profile races, including the 24 Hours of Le Mans, the Spa 24 Hours and the Bathurst 1000.
+Since 2016, it has been the home of 2023-24 Formula E Teams' and Manufacturers Champion Jaguar Racing.